ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Roles, permissions, and users
 {: #shared_vcd-ops-guide-roles}

-The tenant portal includes a preconfigured set of user roles and their rights.
+The tenant portal includes a preconfigured set of user roles and their privileges.
 The roles that can access the tenant portal are created by default when an organization is created along with other roles that are created by the organization administrator.
 Users who are assigned the following organization roles can access the tenant portal.
-The objects that they see and the actions that they can take depend on the rights that are associated with a role.
+The objects that they see and the actions that they can take depend on the privileges that are associated with a role.

 * Organization Administrator
 * Catalog Author